M0imaritim/Maze/README.md

 4. Textures are mapped onto walls based on where the ray hit
 5. This creates a convincing 3D effect without using actual 3D rendering techniques

+## Code Standards

+This project strictly follows the Betty coding style, which emphasizes:

+- Consistent indentation and spacing
+- Proper function and variable naming conventions
+- Limited line length (80 characters max)
+- Comprehensive documentation for functions
+- Organized structure for header files
+- Clear and maintainable code organization

+All contributions must adhere to these standards to maintain code quality and readability.

 ## Roadmap
 - **Enhanced Visuals**
   - Implement dynamic lighting and shadows